ibm-messaging/mq-dev-patterns/serverless/openwhisk/README.md

 ## Application flow
 The flow for this OpenWhisk application is

-1. `/whisk.system/alarms/interval` firesevery two minutes.
+1. `/whisk.system/alarms/interval` fires once every two minutes.
 2. The trigger `mq-feedtimer-trigger` is tripped
 3. The rule `rule-mq-fire-trigger` is invoked
 4. The feed `mqfunctions/mqfeed` is awakened.
 If a message is found then